 Another amazing function of Aisle Planner is being able to sort by category.
-If we’re sitting down for a meeting with your florist, I can easily pull up everything related to the florals within the wedding planning software, including checklist items, style guides, and notes.
-I use this function all of the time, and it’s super convenient!
+If we’re sitting down for a meeting with your florist, then I can easily pull up everything related to the florals within the wedding planning software, including checklist items, style guides, and notes.
+I use this function frequently, and it’s super convenient!

 are invited to join us as we honor each couple’s unique celebration of love.
 Our core values of love, wisdom, inclusivity, community, and joy guide every decision we make and interaction we have.